secretstartups/handbook/hiring/recruiting-framework/ces-contract-processes/index.html.md

 1. SafeGuard will inform the Candidate Experience Specialist when the contract is signed.
 1. The Candidate Experience Specialist will mark the candidate as hired.
 1. The CES will adjust the 'Accepted' date to match the 'Sent' date.
-1. The Candidate Experience Specialist will now [mark the candidate as hired](/handbook/hiring/recruiting-framework/coordinator/#send-contract)[](see steps 10-12).
+1. The Candidate Experience Specialist will now [mark the candidate as hired](/handbook/hiring/recruiting-framework/coordinator/#send-contract).
+See steps 10-12.

 ## Preparing Employment Agreements for GitLab team-members in India and Philippines- Global Upside